Most Common Home Buyer Questions

 - Buyer’s Agency – An exclusive buyer’s agency whose only interest is getting clients the lowest price and best terms available.
 They understand the importance of referrals and repeat business, which can only come from satisfied clients.

-When most people hear the words “real estate agent,” they may conjure an image of a conniving dealer that claims to work for you but represents the seller.
+When most people hear the words “real estate agent,” they may conjure an image of a conniving dealer who claims to work for you but represents the seller.
 Their aim, of course, is to make you pay the highest price possible.
-Thankfully, with the advent of exclusive buyer’s agents, that’s no longer the case.
+Thankfully, with the advent of dedicated buyer’s agents, that’s no longer the case.
 These agents work solely for the buyers to get the best price on the best terms.
-By hiring one, you’ll be confident in knowing that you’ve got someone on your side.
+By hiring one, you’ll be confident that you’ve got someone on your side.
 Elika Associates is always here to provide that service for you.

 These are the two most important qualifications in choosing a buyer’s agent.
-Finding an agent with these will give you full peace of mind that your interests are being looked after.
+Finding an agent with these will give you complete peace of mind that your interests are being looked after.

 What are the responsibilities of a buyer’s agent?

-Every real estate buyer’s agent has the sole purpose of representing the buyer with 100% loyalty, full disclosure, and fiduciary duty.
-This is crucially important when dealing with any listing agent representation.
+Every real estate buyer’s agent solely aims to represent the buyer with 100% loyalty, full disclosure, and fiduciary duty.
+This is crucial when dealing with any listing agent representation.
 The listing agent, also called the seller’s agent, will owe all their loyalty to the seller.
-This is bad news for unrepresented buyers, who will be at a severe disadvantage when negotiating a sale.
+This is terrible news for unrepresented buyers, who will be severely disadvantaged when negotiating a sale.
 By hiring a buyer’s agent, you’re adding a counterweight to ensure your best interests are protected.

-As a member of the National Association of Exclusive Buyer’s Agents (the only one in NYC), Elika Real Estate works exclusively with buyers and knows better the buying process.
+As a member of the National Association of Exclusive Buyer’s Agents (the only one in NYC), Elika Real Estate works exclusively with buyers and is better informed about the buying process.

 Why hire a buyer’s agent in New York City?

 Any home purchase in the U.S. is a significant milestone.
-But the prices found in NYC make any purchase there a far more significant one.
+However, the prices found in NYC make any purchase there a far more important.
 Besides, getting from offer to closing in NYC is rarely a straight road.
-There are numerous bumps, unexpected turns, and roadblocks along the way that can tire out even the most committed buyer.
+Numerous bumps, unexpected turns, and roadblocks along the way can tire out even the most committed buyer.
 By hiring a buyer’s agent, you’re getting someone who can fight for you in negotiations, but you’re also getting someone who can guide and confidante in the journey towards homeownership.

 Why not go to the market alone?